Soundless Wind Chime: Cast

+Critical reception

+Betty Jojo from The Guardian called it "a beautiful and accomplished film", while CinemaQueer noted: "Soundless Wind Chime is a film that requires a bit of work from its audience.
+Some viewers will be intrigued, others will be irritated.
+If you're willing to go with the flow, it's a rewarding movie."
+Albert Nowicki of Movies Room ranked it among the fifteen best overlooked 21st century indie films.

 Accolades

 In the Turin GLBT international Film Festival, Italy, the film has won the Audience Award, Nuovi sguardi (Best New Director), and a Special Jury Mention for Best Feature Film in Competition.

-The film has also won the Best Direction, and Best Actor (Lu Yulai) awards in the - Madrid International Gay & Lesbian Film Festival 2009.
+The film has also won the Best Direction, and Best Actor (Lu Yulai) awards in the – Madrid International Gay & Lesbian Film Festival 2009.

 In Canada, Soundless Wind Chime has won the best international feature in the Vancouver Queer Film Festival, and the Jury Award For Best Feature Film in the Image+Nation Festival Cinema LGBT Montreal.

 The film was featured in the 59th Annual Berlin International Film Festival and was an official nominee for the 2009 "Teddy Award."

 Music

 The film features an original score produced by Claudio Puntin and Insa Rudolph performed by Sepiasonic and also contains music by artist Justin McGrath as well as the song "Achoo Cha Cha" by classic Chinese singer and actress Grace Chang.